tyssejc/adobe-analytics-plugin-archive/setupLinkTrack/README.md

-{% note %}

-**Note:** This plugin has been officially deprecated since the introduction of the AppMeasurement library in 2013.
+***Note: This plugin has been officially deprecated since the introduction of the AppMeasurement library in 2013.
 The documentation and code provided herein is for reference only.
-Do not use in new Analytics implementations!
+Do not use in new Analytics implementations!***

-{% endnote %}

 # setupLinkTrack